-The Family Pharmacy Support Service utilizing the official LINE account launched from March 15, 2021.
-In FY03/24, the number of registered friends (users) increased about 1.6x YoY to 1.0mn as the number of directly operated and affiliated pharmacies using the service expanded.
+The family pharmacy support service utilizing the official LINE account launched from March 15, 2021.
+In FY03/25, the number of registered friends (users) increased about 39% YoY to 1.5mn as the number of directly operated and affiliated pharmacies using the service expanded.
 For dispensing pharmacies, the service offers functions such as centralized management of medication (which could lead to additional medical fee points), medication follow-ups, and online medication guidance, all available on the LINE app.
 The service apparently is being used more and more for sending prescriptions and providing online medication guidance.
-Dispensing pharmacies pay a predetermined fee for using the service, and the number of pharmacies using the service has risen to 4,682.
+Dispensing pharmacies pay a predetermined fee to PharmaShift to use the service, and the number of pharmacies using the service has risen to 6,020.